zonneplan/KiBot/README.md

 * Pick & place
   * Type: `position`
   * Description: Generates the file with position information for the PCB components, used by the pick and place machine.
-                 This output is what you get from the 'File/Fabrication output/Footprint poistion (.pos) file' menu in pcbnew.
+                 This output is what you get from the 'File/Fabrication output/Footprint position (.pos) file' menu in pcbnew.
   * Valid keys:
     - `comment`: [string=''] A comment for documentation purposes.
     - `dir`: [string='./'] Output directory for the generated files.
 If it starts with `+` the rest is concatenated to the default dir.